Classification of Textile Fibers: Natural vs. Synthetic and Their Properties

 6. It must be Fineness.

-7. It must have special color.
+7. It must have a special color.

 Classification of Textile Fibers: